Skills-Hub/Git-Hacks/My favourite Git Commands.md

 ## git version
 As its name implies, it's just to check which version of Git you are using.
-At the moment, writing this guide, the latest version of Git for Windows is 2.31.1.
-It was released on 27th March 2021.

 ### Usage